Persik Kediri: Foundation

-In the archives of the management, the Indonesian Football Association of Kediri (abbreviated PERSIK) was established in 1950.
-As the founder was the Regent of Kediri, R. Muhammad Machin.
-At that time, Kediri was still a district, there was no separation of regions, districts, and cities.
-With the help of Kusni and Liem Giok Djie, he first designed the team's flag which was composed of two colors.
-The top is red and the bottom is black with the words KEDIRI in the middle of the two colors.
+In the archives of the management, the Indonesian football association of Kediri (abbreviated PERSIK) was established on 9 May 1950.
+The founders were the regent of Kediri, R.M.
+Muhammad Machin with T.H.D.
+Rachmat (Liem Giok Djie) and M. Sanusi.
+At that time Kediri still had the status of regency, there were no regional divisions, regencies, and city.
+With the help of Liem Giok Djie, he became a senior official of PT.
+Gudang Garam has something in common with Muhammad Machin in terms of football.
+When the two met, an agreement emerged to develop football coaching in Kediri.
+He first designed the team's flag which was composed of two colors.
+The top is red and the bottom is black with the words Persik in the middle of the two colors.